 With features like RAW file previews, branded links, password-protected shares, synchronisation, unlimited and unrestricted transfers, and file versioning, pCloud is probably the best cloud option for photographers.
 Other features like responsive mobile and desktop apps, mounted virtual drive, end-to-end encryption add more value to pCloud’s inexpensive plans.

-There are other cloud players like Icedrive that offer inexpensive storage.
+There are other cloud players like Icedrive that offer inexpensive encrypted storage.
 But I use pCloud for all the features mentioned above.
 After my four year old hard drive suddenly gave up, I wanted to make sure my pictures were backed up properly.
 Choosing to keep a copy in cloud gives me assurance I have access to my photographs even if I lost my hard drives.

 Update: Although pCloud makes a great cloud storage, it’s limited in size.
 If you are a beginner, the 500GB or 2TB storage might make sense.
 But as I near the limit, I think Backblaze’s unlimited storage makes more sense.
 For $120 for two years, Backblaze offers great value for money.